Joseph P. Kinneary U.S. Courthouse

 Parking and Public Transportation Several public parking garages and street parking meters are available near the building.
 The Central Ohio Transit Authority (COTA) provides public transportation to the surrounding suburban areas and Columbus, and a bus stop is located two blocks east of the building.

 Recovery Act Project The recently completed Recovery Act project at the Kinneary U.S. Courthouse made both interior and exterior building improvements.
-These improvements will help reduce the building’s energy and water consumption, ultimately saving taxpayer dollars.
+These improvements, viewable here in a video news story from The Ohio Channel, will help reduce the building’s energy and water consumption, ultimately saving taxpayer dollars.

 The exterior work, begun in September 2011 and completed in January 2014, repaired or replaced portions of the deteriorating sandstone façade and chimney, re-glazed the windows, and re-paneled the penthouses.
 Due to the courthouse's historic nature, GSA worked hard to preserve the original carved stones while matching the new flat stones to the existing building.